-- Do not ride distracted.
-Using a mobile phone, music player, or similar device while riding can lead to an accident. - Do not ride too fast.
+- When riding, do not stare at the computer or your phone for too long.
+You could hit an obstacle causing loss of control and a fall. - Do not ride too fast.
 Higher speed creates higher risk, and results in higher forces if a crash occurs.
 You may be surprised at the power of an e-bike. - Do not ride hands-free.
-Always keep at least one hand on the handlebar. - Do not ride double except on a tandem bicvcle. - Do not ride while intoxicated or while using medications that can make you drowsy or less attentive.
+Always keep at least one hand on the handlebar.

-- Do not ride in large groups.
+- Do not ride double except on a tandem bicycle. - Do not ride while intoxicated or while using medications that can make you drowsy or less attentive. - Do not ride in large groups.
 Riding close to other riders reduces visibility with the road and can cause you to lose control of your bicycle.
-Also, large groups of cyclists can cause problems for other users of the roadway. - Do not ride in a manner not specified for your bicycle type (see section Use conditions).
+Also, large groups of cyclists can cause problems for other users of the roadway. - Do not ride in a manner not specified for your bicycle type (see the Use conditions & weight limits section on page 25).